 URLs that point to directories are supposed to end in a slash.
 A common problem is forgetting that slash.
 With extra configuration, a web server can make the trailing slash optional, but that wasn't done in this project.
 (It may not matter however, as many web browsers attempt to correct such URL errors for you.)

 The messages in a daemon's error log can be very, very helpful when trying to figure out what is wrong.
 Don't forget to look there if the server misbehaves!

 Creating simple web pages is an easy skill to learn.
 An excellent source of tutorials for all web-related technology is found at w3schools.com.
-For this project, you are allow to ask your instructor for help in creating the required web page.
+For this project, you are allowed to ask your instructor for help in creating the required web page.